tanishagerg/SRNCA/blogpost.md

 I tested hyperparameters to learn more about their impact on the performance of the SRNCA, hoping to find insight into questions such as:
 - does any single hyperparameter affect the model output?
 - is there an optimal set of hyperparameters?
-- how are the hyperparamters related to each other and the model output?
+- how are the hyperparameters related to each other and the model output?
 - does the same set of hyperparameters behave similarly across different training images?

 The hyperparameters include: